 On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 We were all excited to visit Cartagena, known as the “Jewel of the Indies”, and the only South American stop on our itinerary.
-Perusing the shore excursions offered by both Princess Cruise Line and independent tour companies, we all agree that we wanted to do a walking tour of the Old City, and of course some shopping!
+Perusing the shore excursions offered by both Princess Cruises and independent tour companies, we all agree that we wanted to do a walking tour of the Old City, and of course some shopping!

 We met our group of about 20 people and our tour guide to board the coach.
 We were very thankful for the air conditioning on board because it was super hot and sunny.